jmaclabs/HighRoller/README.md

   * Scatter
   * Spline
 * Supports jquery and mootools
-* Support for setting the location of your Highcharts JS library and theme
+* Support for setting the location of your Highcharts library and theme
 * Includes Auto-stepping for xAxis labels
-* Supports Highcharts JS formatters using native JS
+* Supports Highcharts formatters using native JS

 ## Examples